ljw222/Mitrani-Tutoring/documents/design-journey.md

 - Our design is strong.
 It is clean, professional, and appropriate for the target audience and theme.
 We created consistency and appeal with tasteful images and fonts throughout the site.
 - We integrated multiple parts of our site together well.
 For instance, testimonials were not only on one page but integrated in the Prek-5 and 6-12 pages with custom links that filter the testimonial table based on the relevant grades.
+- Our website is also very usable for both the client and the users.
+For example, users are able to modify appointments, rather than having to delete the entire appointment and then making another one just to change one field.
+In addition, the site is usable to our client as she has her own admin page, where she has control over appoinments.
+The use of the single appointment and student pages helps her get more information about who she is tutoring and where she has to go for each appointment.

 [2.
 Tell us about things that don't work, what you wanted to implement, or what you would do if you keep working with the client in the future.
 Give justifications.]